ihkaru/render-alerter/system-requirement.md

 The system is built upon several core principles that must be respected in all future development:

 - **Non-Repainting Logic:** All backtesting and alerting logic MUST avoid look-ahead bias.
-Decisions are made on the data of a fully closed "signal candle," and actions (trades, alerts) are executed on the open of the subsequent "action candle."
+Decisions are made on the data of a fully closed "signal candle," and actions (trades, alerts) are executed on the open of the subsequent "action candle." **(Updated)** At the conclusion of a backtest, any open position MUST be closed at the last available market price to ensure final equity is accurately reflected.

 - **State Persistence:** The system must be resilient to restarts.
 The state of the live alerter (active positions) and the list of user-defined alerts are persisted to disk (`state.json`, `alerts.json`) and reloaded on startup.

 - **Configuration-Driven:** The system's behavior is primarily defined by user-editable JSON configuration files, not hardcoded values.
 This allows for flexibility and easy management.

 - **Modularity:** The codebase is separated into logical modules (shared_logic, backtester, alerter, app), each with a distinct responsibility.
 This promotes maintainability and testability.

 - **Visual-First Analysis:** The primary output of a backtest is not just a table of numbers, but an interactive chart that allows for deep visual inspection of every trade, empowering the user to understand _why_ the strategy behaved as it did.

+- **(New) Testability and Validation:** The system MUST be accompanied by a suite of automated unit tests.
+These tests serve as a safety net to prevent regressions and validate that the core logic (especially the backtester) behaves exactly as specified by these requirements.
+The codebase should be designed in a way that facilitates testing.

 ## 3. System Architecture & Technology Stack